LacunaSoftware/docs/README.md

 ## Contributing

-Contributing is not available at this moment, but will be sometime in the future, stay tuned!
+Contributing is not available at this moment, but will be sometime in the future.